Frequently Asked Questions

 Where are the Fields Located?

-The Avon Field is located on the corner of Chester Rd. and Jaycox Rd.
-It is open from sunup to sundown.
+The new Maria's FIeld of Hope in Avon is located on the corner of Jaycox Rd and Middleton, along the highway.
+It is not yet open to the public.
+We do have a transitional field location in Avon that we are using in the interim.
+Follow our social media and website for any announcements on that field as they become available.
+When in bloom, the field is open from sunup to sundown.
 There is no fee to visit the field, but we do accept donations as we raise money for childhood cancer research.

 Sandusky, Ohio – Cedar Point

 Maria’s Field of Hope at Cedar Point sunflower field is located next to Cedar Point’s Express Hotel, 1201 Cedar Point Dr. You don't need to enter the park to visit the field.